Is this is a good course for beginners?

 How do we get from Napa to the race start?

-On race morning we provide transportation at no cost to each registered runner from the finish line at Vintage High School 1375 Trower Avenue, Napa, CA 94558 to the start line in Calistoga.
+On race morning we provide transportation for a $10 fee to participants from one of our host hotels or from the finish line at Vintage High School 1375 Trower Avenue, Napa, CA 94558 to the start line in Calistoga.
 Buses leave for the start at 5:15 a.m.
 Please plan to arrive early to be assured a seat.

 What do I do with my sweat bag?

 At the start line there will be three buses parked on Rosedale Road on the east side of the Silverado Trail for sweat bags.
 Please confirm your race number tag is attached to your bag and agrees with your bib number.
 Bags will be transported to the finish area at Vintage High School and transferred to the gymnasium for runner pickup.
 The Napa Valley Marathon is not responsible for lost, stolen, or damaged sweat bags or contents.
 Please leave anything of value in a secure location.
 Clothing discarded along the course will be collected by race personnel and transported to Vintage High School, cleaned, and donated to a charity here in the Valley.
 If possible discard clothing at an official aid station.